- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 - CON: Good Western food hard to find

 Although there are lots of Western-style outlets around the city, there are only a few that seem to get it right when it comes to the cuisine.
-Those establishments tend to be a bit pricier, but are usually worth the cost.
+Those establishments also tend to be a bit pricier, but are usually worth the cost for anyone missing the taste of home.